marclura/PT2258-Arduino-Library/README.md

 ```

 The Wire library uses addresses with 7bit, so if you perform an I2C scan,
-the address will appear as right-shifted form the one specified
+the address will appear as right-shifted from the one specified
 above and in the data sheet.
 Example: I2C scan finds 0x44 -> this means that the PT2258 has the address 0x88